carlca/ca_mojo/README.md

 It parses the initial metadata found in a Bitwig `.bwpreset` file and displays it to the console.

-To save to folder diving, you can run it from the root folder with...
+To save you from too much folder diving, you can run it from the root folder with...

 Usage: `mojo parser.mojo <path-to-preset-file>`